Kachi-Awaji/GIT-intro/Lesson-4.md

 ## Checking the status of your repository

-Last lesson, we learnt that the command 'git init' creates a repository in our project folder.
+The `git init` command creates a repository in your working directory (project folder).

 ![Git Status](./images/25-WorkingDirectory.png)

 `git init` creates a hidden folder - a Git repository.
 This is Git's home in your working folder.
-From here, it will monitor the files in the directory, and store information about changes they go through as the project matures.
+From here, it will monitor the files in the directory, and store information about changes they go through as the project progresses.

 Let's begin by getting some information about our repository.
 In the command line, type `git status`.
 You should get an output similar to the one below.